mantidproject/mantid/docs/source/algorithms/EstimateResolutionDiffraction-v1.rst

 where,

--  :math:`\Delta T` is the time resolution from modulator;
+-  :math:`\Delta T` is the time resolution from modulator
--  :math:`\Delta\theta` is the coverage of the detector, and can be approximated from the square root of the solid angle of the detector to sample;
+-  :math:`\Delta\theta` is the coverage of the detector, and can be approximated from the square root of the solid angle of the detector to sample
--  :math:`L` is the flight path of the neutron from source to detector.
+-  :math:`L` is the flight path of the neutron from source to detector
+-  :math:`\theta` is half the Bragg angle :math:`2 \theta`, or half of the angle from the downstream beam

 Factor Sheet
 ------------